Crucial I-485 Policy Changes Every Applicant Must Understand Today

 • Supporting evidence such as a recent medical examination report (Form I-693) conducted by a USCIS-designated civil surgeon to verify admissibility on health grounds;

-• Proof of lawful entry into the United States, usually demonstrated by Form I-94 Arrival/Departure Record or equivalent travel documentation;
+• Proof of lawful entry into the United States, typically demonstrated by Form I-94 Arrival/Departure Record or equivalent travel documentation;

 • Documentation establishing eligibility under a specific immigrant classification, which may include: